Ekuation

 No, it's purely financial.
 Lifestyle preferences (stability vs. flexibility, customization vs. low maintenance) are important but separate considerations.

 This calculator provides general guidance and should not be considered financial advice.
-It's important to consider your personal financial situation, goals, and consult with a qualified financial advisor before making any financial decisions.
+Consult with a qualified financial advisor before making major financial decisions.